 - The best age for your child to learn to ride a bike is between four and six years old

 - Start with getting them to balance i.e. don't focus on pedalling just yet

-- Pick somewhere open and flat to start with, preferably not grass as they can make it harder to build speed
+- Pick somewhere open and flat to start with, preferably not grass as it can make it harder to push

 - Set the correct saddle height

 - Don't hold onto the handlebar, let the bike move freely